 Its best to practice this daily for approx 15 minutes first thing in the morning, and better if you use a timer or alarm clock.
 Ideally find a place where you can be undisturbed.
 As you become more used to this you can practice the inner smile anywhere.

 You can sit either in a chair or in a meditation position -whatever is comfortable.
 Lying down is not recommended - you may fall asleep!

-If you like you can use a guided CD or some music that helps you feel relaxed
+If you like you can use a guided audio or some music that helps you feel relaxed

 How to do it

 Sit and be comfortable taking a few deep breaths, relax and just feel yourself in the present moment.